kawu/hhu-dl-materials-2020/context/README.md

 ## Contextualisation

+### :construction: Work In Progress :construction:

-Contextualisation is a technique of transforming input embeddings to contextualized embeddings: vector representations which capture the context in which the input words<sup>[1](#footnote1)</sup> occur.
+Contextualisation is a technique of transforming input embeddings to contextualised embeddings: vector representations which capture the context in which the input words<sup>[1](#footnote1)</sup> occur.
 Formally, a contextualisation module takes on input a sequence of embedding vectors, and outputs a sequence of contextualised embedding vectors.
 The output sequence